ubahnverleih/WoBike/defunct/WeShare.md

-# WeShare
+# WeShare (defunct)

-[WeShare](https://www.we-share.io/) is a carsharing company based in Germany providing vehicles in Berlin and Hamburg.
+[WeShare](https://www.we-share.io/) was a carsharing company based in Germany providing vehicles in Berlin and Hamburg.

 There is *no* authentication or special headers and only `GET`-Requests required for their API-Endpoints.